-These Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of December 31, 2021 and 2020 and the results of operations for the periods between January 1 and December 31, 2021 and 2020, together with the statements of changes in equity and cash flows for the three periods years in the period ended December 31, 2021, 2020 and 2019 and the related notes.
+These Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of December 31, 2022 and 2021 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for the periods between January 1 and December 31, 2022, 2021 and 2020 and the related notes.

-The Company's 2021 local statutory consolidated financial statements in Spanish were approved by the Company's Board of Directors on February 22, 2022, with subsequent events first being considered through that date.
-Those local statutory consolidated financial statements consisted of consolidated statement of financial position as of December 31, 2021 and 2020 along with consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows (and related disclosures), each for the two years then ended.
-Those consolidated financial statements were then subsequently approved by the Company's shareholders during its April 13, 2022 meeting.
+The Company's 2022 local statutory consolidated financial statements in Spanish were approved by the Company's Board of Directors on January 30, 2023, with subsequent events first being considered through that date.
+Those local statutory consolidated financial statements consisted of consolidated statement of financial position as of December 31, 2022 and 2021 along with consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity, and consolidated statement of cash flows (and related disclosures), each for the two years then ended.
+Those consolidated financial statements were then subsequently approved by the Company's shareholders during its April 20, 2023 meeting.

-Included in this 2021 consolidated financial statements are consolidated statement of financial position as of December 31, 2021 and 2020, along with consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows (and the related disclosures) for each of the three years ended December 31, 2021, 2020 and 2019.
+Included in this 2022 consolidated financial statements are consolidated statement of financial position as of December 31, 2022 and 2021, along with consolidated income statement, consolidated statement of comprehensive (loss) income, consolidated statement of changes in equity and consolidated statement of cash flows (and the related disclosures) for each of the three years ended December 31, 2022, 2021 and 2020.
 This three-year presentation of operations, changes in equity and of cash flows is required by the rules of the United States Securities and Exchange Commission.
 The accompanying English language IFRS consolidated financial statements are consistent with the previously issued local statutory consolidated financial statements.
-This three-year English language IFRS consolidated financial statements were approved for issuances by the Board of Directors during a session held on April 26, 2022, with subsequent events considered through this later date.
+This three-year English language IFRS consolidated financial statements were approved for issuances by the Board of Directors during a session held on April 25, 2023, with subsequent events considered through this later date.